jakimfett/gametome/README.md

 To get the initial data:
 1. Download bobz's database dump archive ~400 MB

 2. Untar it to some handy location (I untarred it to ./data, so that there exists a directory ./data/screenshots)

 3. Download grigi's de-normalized JSON version of the DB.
 Unzip it to the same location.
 [GET IT HERE](http://happypenguin.onkoistudios.com/discussion/5/de-normalized-db#Item_2)

 To get started:
+1. Setup a python environment (preferably a virtualenv)

+2. `pip install django-ckeditor django-taggit django-allauth` - install requirements

-1. `./manage.py syncdb` - default dev config uses a local sqlite database
+3. `./manage.py syncdb` - default dev config uses a local sqlite database

-2. `./manage.py importhp`
+4. `./manage.py importhp` - import the legacy data

-3. `./manage.py runserver`
+5. `./manage.py runserver` - development server